Last Updated on

 Should You Forget About Drawing in Hotel Guests?
 Absolutely Not.

 A strong neighborhood presence will do most of the work for you in reaching overnight guests at your hotel.
 Think about it: if guests are leaving your hotel in search of local color only to find out that your hotel’s in-house restaurant is the local hot-spot, the odds of them returning go up exponentially.

 Neighborhood marketing is one of the most relevant and effective ways for a hotel to promote its hotel food and beverage program, and we’d love to talk more about it!
-Check out our Pinterest page for some inspiring ways we’ve seen neighborhood marketing used.
-With years in the hotel food and beverage business and a passion for what’s next, Aaron Allen & Associates has established itself as a global leader in hotel food and beverage consultancy.
+With years in the hotel food and beverage business and a passion for what’s next, Aaron Allen & Associates has established itself as a global leading hotel food and beverage consultancy.